About Fixed Microwave Service

 In 1963 the FCC reallocated certain microwave bands to the Safety and Special Radio Services, ending the necessity for private users to share those frequencies with common carriers.
 Provisions for microwave operations were added to the rule parts governing Marine, Aviation, Public Safety, Industrial, and Land Transportation Radio Services.
 The FCC consolidated and updated those provisions into Part 94 in 1975, creating the Private Operational-Fixed Microwave Service.
 In 1996, the Private Operational-Fixed Microwave Service was combined with the Common Carrier Microwave Service to form Part 101.

-The Private Operational-Fixed Microwave Service can be used by persons eligible under Parts 80, 81 or 90 for communications related to their activities.
+The Private Operational-Fixed Microwave Service can be used by persons eligible under Parts 80, 87 or 90 for communications related to their activities.
 Stations in this service are called operational-fixed to distinguish them from common carrier and public fixed stations.
-Only the licensee may use an operational-fixed station, and only for communications related to the licensee's commercial, industrial, or safety operations, may share the station on a for profit or not for profit basis with other entities who are eligible under Part 80,87 or 90, or may lease it’s facilities to common carriers.
+The licensee may use an operational-fixed station, for communications related to the licensee's commercial, industrial, or safety operations, may share the station on a for profit or not for profit basis with other entities who are eligible under Part 80,87 or 90, or may lease it’s facilities to common carriers.

 Private operational-fixed microwave systems serve many different purposes.
 They are meant to carry or relay voice, teletype, telemetering, facsimile and digital communications associated with Aviation, Marine, Public Safety, Industrial, and the Land Transportation Radio Services.
 For example, these systems are used to operate unattended equipment; open and close switches or valves; record data like pressure, temperature, or speed of machines; telemeter voltage and current in power lines; and perform other control or monitoring functions.
 Microwave systems are especially useful for controlling and monitoring various operations along installations like pipelines, railroads, and highways.